 About Me

-• Loco-manipulation: Developing algorithms for multi-dof robots to navigate and interact with their environment.
+• Loco-manipulation: Developing algorithms for series elastic multi-dof robots to navigate and interact with their environment.

-• Legged Locomotion: Interested in control and planning for legged robots to enable stable, efficient movement across various terrains.
+• Legged Locomotion: Interested in planning and control for legged robots to enable stable, efficient movement across various terrains.

-• Intelligent Manipulation: Applying optimization, control theory, and machine learning to enhance robot dexterity.
+• Intelligent Manipulation: Applying optimization, control theory, and machine learning to enhance robot agility.

 • Exoskeleton Control: Investigating direct user control lower limb knee exoskeletons.